7imbrook/consul-service-container/README.md

 you now have a single service web in consul, but a a prereleased tagged version deployed via help.

 You can now use traffic splitting and such for testing/release

+# TODO

+- [] Add acl binding-rules needed to make this work
+- [] Add role needed for binding as well as server example
+- [] make these things code somewhere else